emergingsciences/discover/README.md

 These scripts produce the primary analysis output for the Discover project.
 Each script is designed to be run independently and should be self-contained:

 - `aohc.R` - **Aspects of Higher Consciousness research paper analysis**.
-Analysis relevant to the Aspects of Higher Consciousness research paper.
+Analysis for the Aspects of Higher Consciousness research paper.
-- `aohc-predict.R` - **RO-SEM and AOHC**.
-RO-SEM analysis from the Aspects of Higher Consciousness research paper.
+- `aohc-selfless.R` - **Selflessness and HC Analysis**.
+SEM and predictive RO-SEM analysis from the Aspects of Higher Consciousness research paper.
 - `politicaldemocracy.R` - **RO-SEM Political Democracy Empirical Example**.
 RO-SEM example from the Aspects of Higher Consciousness research paper.
-- `pbs.R` - **Personal Background Survey Analysis Script**.
-Analysis for the Personal Background Survey.
 - `ses-import.R` - **Spiritual Experience Survey Import Script**.
 Import functions for the SES survey directly from LimeSurvey
+- `pbs.R` - **Personal Background Survey Analysis Script**.
+Initial analysis for the Personal Background Survey (in progress).

 ## Code Scripts

 These scripts contain utility and helper functions for primary scripts.
 These scripts are not meant to be run by themselves:

-- `ses-utility.R` - **Spiritual Experience Survey LCA and Factor Analysis Script Helper Functions**.
-Utility functions for loading data and replace question codes with question text.
+- `ses-utility.R` - **Spiritual Experience Survey Helper Functions**.
+Utility functions for loading data and replace question codes with question text for the spiritual experience survey.